huangli712/ACFlow/docs/src/man/run.md

 ## Parallel calculations

-Besides the `MaxEnt` solver, the computational efficiencies of the `StochAC`, `StochSK`, and `StochOM` solvers are rather low.
+Besides the `MaxEnt` solver, the computational efficiencies of the `StochAC`, `StochSK`, `StochOM`, and `StochPX` solvers are rather low.
 So, these solvers are parallelized to accelerate the analytic continuation simulations.
 The ACFlow toolkit provides a script, namely `Pacrun.jl`, to drive parallel calculations.
 Now the users should specify the number of parallel workers in this script:

 ```julia
 #!/usr/bin/env julia